helio-fm/helio-sequencer/Docs/readme.md

 #### *settings.helio*

-This file basically contains all the settings, so if you delete or rename it, the app would run as if it was the first time.
-The settings are supposed to be human-readable and are stored in XML format.
+This file basically contains all the settings, so deleting or renaming it will cause the app to run as if it were the first time.
+The settings are intended to be human-readable and are stored in XML format.

 #### *translations.helio* and maybe others

-Some additional [resources](configs.md) are dynamically updated in the runtime, if the newer version is available.
-At the moment of writing, only translations are updated this way.
+If the update checks are enabled, some additional [resources](configs.md) are updated in the runtime.
+At the moment of writing, only translations are being updated in this manner.

 ### The projects directory

-The projects files are created in the `Helio` subfolder of the user's default documents folder.
-The location of this directory is also platform-dependent:
+The project files are saved to the user's default documents folder in the `Helio` subfolder.
+This directory's location is also platform-dependent:

 * Windows: %HOMEPATH%\Helio (for example, "c:\Users\Peter\Documents\Helio\")
 * macOS: ~/Documents/Helio